jonasjaguar/jaguos-login-theme/README.md

   * Adjust the size of the user image:
   `changeAvatarPixelSize=`

-You might see some grey pixels around your user image which is caused by the the anti-aliasing of the opacity mask.
+You might see some grey pixels around your user image which is caused by the anti-aliasing of the opacity mask.
 You may change the fill color of the mask that resides in `components/artwork/mask.svg` to a color that better matches with your user images colors.
 Do **not** change the *opacity* of the mask.
 Take note that this might affect other user images with different colors present on your system.

 ### License